-The capital adequacy ratio ("CAR") was compiled in accordance with the Banking (Capital) Rules ("BCR").
+The capital adequacy ratio ("CAR") was compiled in accordance with the Banking (Capital) Rules ("BCR") issued by the HKMA.
 In calculating the risk-weighted assets ("RWA"), the Bank adopted the Standardized (Credit Risk) Approach for credit risk and the Standardized (Market Risk) Approach for market risk.
-For operational risk, the capital requirement is calculated using the alternative approach communicated to HKMA pursuant to section 340 of the BCR.
+For operational risk, the capital requirement is calculated using the basic indicator approach.